-Diabetes community educator partners with Camp Fire, develops wellness curriculum
+ANTHC community educator partners with Camp Fire, develops a wellness curriculum

-ANTHC's programs frequently collaborate and partner with local organizations in improving the wellness of Alaskans statewide.
+ANTHC's programs are constantly collaborating and partnering with local organizations in improving the wellness of Alaskans statewide.

-Recently, ANTHC Diabetes Program Community Educator and Dietician Luz Smeenk partnered with Camp Fire Alaska's Rural Program to develop a wellness curriculum for Alaska's rural vouth.
+Recently, ANTHC Diabetes Program Community Educator and Dietician Luz Smeenk partnered with Camp Fire Alaska's Rural Program to develop a wellness curriculum for Alaska's rural vouth

-Over the last several years, Camp Fire worked to develop a wellness curriculum that is holistic, youth centered and culturally relevant for Alaska's rural communities.
-Through a close partnership, Smeenk and Camp Fire took great strides to deliver activities that engaged youth in a wide range of wellness topics, such as growing microgreens, strong lungs, yoga for sleep, stress management, coloring therapy and healthy cooking.
+Over the last several years, Camp Fire worked to develop a wellness curriculum that is holistic, youth centered, and culturally relevant for Alaska's rural communities.
+Through a close partnership, Smeenk and Camp Fire took great strides to deliver activities that engaged youth in a wide range of wellness topics such as growing microgreens, strong lungs, yoga for sleep, stress management, coloring therapy and healthy cooking.

-Camp Fire's objective is to engage Alaska's youth in healthy habits, help them develop resilience, seek happiness while living mindfully and to equip youth with the tools needed to face challenges.
+Camp Fire's objective was to engage Alaska's youth in healthy habits, help them develop resilience, seek happiness while living mindfully, and to equip youth with the tools needed to face challenges.